rebeccaherman1/MMM_Analysis/README.md

 Multi-Model Mean Analysis of Climate Simulations for Detection and Attribution

 # TODO List
-* bring the historical pr and ts files over
 * add a T field to all data files, and modify script to do such
 * clean Sahel_2 and also turn it into a function for better bootstrapping.
-* fix off-by-one error in CI (Fig5)

 # Accessing the Data
 Observed JAS area-averaged Sahel precipitation (from